Here, we’ll cover all the Activity Score basics, including how your Activity Score is calculated and tips on how to increase your score.

 - 60-69: Fair

 An 85 or higher may be a sign that you are ready to take on new challenges.
 Scores below 70 indicate that you may benefit from prioritizing rest and recovery in the indicated areas.

 What is the crown icon?

-On days where your Activity Score is 85 or higher, you'll see a crown icon in the following places:
+On days where your Readiness, Sleep, or Activity Score is 85 or higher, you'll see a crown icon in the following places:

-- Beside your Activity Score on the home tab's sleep card
+- Near your Readiness, Sleep, or Activity Score on the Home tab

-- Beside your Activity Score in the Activity tab
+- Beside your score in the Readiness, Sleep, or Activity tab

 - Above the corresponding day in the calendar view (accessed by selecting "Today " at the top of the app)